-- \Rightarrow A schedule for where they should go the next few weeks, and what they will need. - ⇒ A yearly school schedule, with important dates (such as national holidays, sports days, culture festivals and graduation) highlighted. - ⇒ A map of their town/city, with important places (their apartment, the city hall, the supermarket etc.) highlighted. - \Rightarrow A translated train timetable. - ⇒ A copy of all of their textbooks. - ⇒ Make sure that the ALT can contact you.
-Give them your email address, and personal & work phone numbers so they can contact you in case of illness or emergencies.
+- $\circ$ A schedule for where they should go the next few weeks, and what they will need. - A yearly school schedule, with important dates (such as national holidays, sports days, culture festivals, and graduation) highlighted. - A map of their town/city, with important places (their apartment, the city hall, the supermarket, etc.) highlighted. - A translated train timetable. - A copy of all their textbooks. - A form of contact- you should also share your email address, and personal & work phone numbers so they can contact you in case of illness or emergencies.